BIGJRA/BIGJRA.github.io/raw/reborn/post_ep_04.md

     - Brick Break
     - Iron Head

 Good ol' Factory Field.
-CL:4R1-C3 Breloom is back, this time with 5 other Pokemon to support it.
+CL:4R1-C3 Breloom is back, this time with 5 other Pokémon to support it.
 Ferrothorn will make your Trick Room strategy tricky though not impossible to manage, so that's not an easy one-and-done thing either.
 With Roserade and Cinccino granting wide coverage, and Klinklang and Magearna getting really powerful on this field, you're going to need to be careful not to be swept here.
 You can turn it to Short-Circuit Field if you want, or just overpower them with your own speedy team.
 As long as you have something that can deal with CL:4R1-C3 somehow, the rest of the team will go down to Fire, Ground, and Fighting moves.

 Afterwards, you'll be able to catch **Magearna**!

 Head back to the nightclub.
-If you talk to Eve here, you can get **Aevian Misdreavus**, a cameo from Pokemon Rejuvenation.
+If you talk to Eve here, you can get **Aevian Misdreavus**, a cameo from Pokémon Rejuvenation.
 A Leaf Stone will evolve it into **Aevian Mismagius**.